linsomniac/spawk/README.md

   Make it so that the fields can be updated too.
 - "always" decorator (like "{code}") rather than "pattern()"?
 Might be clearer.
 - Else decorator for if no pattern matched?
-- How to implement default print like "awk 'length > 80'" to print lines longer than 80, or "awk 'NF > 7'".
-Maybe decorators vs like the grep() mix-in.
+- Can decorators also be made as filters, for use in the "default print" case like awk-style "/regex/" with no code.
-  Maybe: pattern() and the like could take as the argument:
+- Maybe: pattern() and the like could take as the argument:
     - String: Interpreted as a regex.
     - Otherwise, call it with the line?
 But how do we get the context in there?
       Kind of want the context on the line so it can call re.match() or the like.